kaplansinan/Clustering-of-Satellite-Data/README.md

 In order to combine the information from XCO2 anomalies and NO2 mean fields, two clustering methods based on unsupervised machine learning, are applied: k-means clustering and Gaussian Mixture Models (GMM) clustering.

+## Data

+The data files are provided under **data** file.
+Each of the data sourse belongs to a different grid size specified in the paper.

 ## Code

-The implementation of clustering methods including Gaussian Mixture Models, K-Means and Expectation Maximization (for clustering and imputation) can be found under **code** file.
+The implementation of clustering methods including Gaussian Mixture Models, K-Means and Expectation Maximization (for clustering and imputation) can be found under **src** file.
 MATLAB is used because of its flexibility and related libraries.

 ## Graphical Results

-The results obtained from the culstering analysis can be found under **results** file.
+The results obtained from the culstering analysis can be found under **figures** file.
 In this file we demonstrate impact of imputation on clustering analysis and  analysis number of clusters (k = 3, 4, 5, and 7).

 ## Documentation

-The clustering analysis is explained with related methods in **report.pdf**  under **doc** file.
+The clustering analysis is explained with related methods in **Report.pdf**  under **doc** file.

 ## Tests